tinwatchman/grawlix/docs/STYLES.md

 grawlix('you bastard'); // outputs 'you *!*!*!*'
 ```

 An object can only be provided when configuring an existing style.
-It can have three properties: `add`, `remove`, and `replace`, all of which can be used to modify the style's character string.
+It can have three properties: `add`, `remove`, and `replace`, all of which modify the style's character string.

 ##### randomChars.add